 Balwani was convicted on all counts of fraud.

 In 2018, the SEC charged both Holmes and Balwani with security fraud, accusing them of raising more than $700 million based on exaggerated or false claims about the company.
 Holmes settled without admitting wrongdoing and agreed to surrender voting control and obey a ten-year ban from helming a public company.
 Balwani seems to still be fighting the charges.

 A few months later, a federal grand jury charged both of them with nine counts of wire fraud and two counts of conspiracy to commit wire fraud.
 Holmes’s attorneys revealed the abuse allegations and pushed to separate the cases, which the judge approved.
 After numerous COVID-related delays, jury selection for Balwani’s trial began on March 9.

 During the trial, Balwani’s lawyers put the blame for Theranos’s downfall back on Holmes, arguing that she controlled everything at the company and made the decision to falsify data all on her own, while Balwani had faith in their technology.
 Neither Holmes nor Balwani testified.
-On Friday, a jury found Balwani guilty of all 12 wire-fraud counts — which, unlike Holmes’s verdict, pins him for defrauding patients and doctors as well as investors.
+On July 7, a jury found Balwani guilty of all 12 wire-fraud counts — which, unlike Holmes’s verdict, pins him for defrauding patients and doctors as well as investors.
 On December 7, a few weeks after Holmes’s sentencing, he was ordered to serve 155 months in prison.
 He reported to a facility outside Los Angeles in April, and within two months his release date was moved up to 2034, meaning he’ll serve, at most, 11 years of his 13-year sentence.